-Note: In 2010 it is assumed there are no electric cars, so the 'Average Car' is an average over petrol and diesel.
+Note: From 2011 onwards electric cars are included, so the 'Average Car' is an average of petrol and diesel and electric vehicles.

 This table is also provided in the Economy Spreadsheet which supports this section of the STAG Technical Database.